 • Poster Presentations (asynchronous)

-If the research you’d like to present will be complete by the time of the conference (meaning data collection and analysis stages are complete), please apply to present for either the Panel Presentation (live) or the Poster Session.
-If your research will not be complete by the time of the conference, and/or you’d like feedback from peers and faculty, please apply for research roundtables.
+What is the difference between these types of presentations?
+If the research you’d like to present will be complete by the time of the conference (meaning data collection and analysis stages are complete), please apply to present for either the Panel Presentation (live) or the Poster Session (asynchronous).
+If your research will not be complete by the time of the conference, and/or you’d like feedback from peers and faculty, please apply for the Research Roundtables.

 Please note that only independent research will be considered for full presentations.
 Independent research can include scholarship that is completed under the supervision of a faculty member.
 Examples of independent research includes work done as part of a senior or graduating thesis, dissertation, or final capstone project.
 Please note that there are two types of presentations at this conference.
 All proposals must follow the same 450 word format.